fizge/1-SENECA-UDC_Coil_Proyect/README.md

 The intended audience of Trackr are small to medium-scale business owners with low to average technical expertise who want to gain data-based insights that can inform their decisions.
 Trackr can be of use to make other industry-specific predictions from users of different professions, such as e-commerce and education.

 ### What is AI?
+Artificial Intelligence (AI) is a technology that enables computers and machines to stimulate human abilities, comprehension, problem solving, and even creativity.
+AI systems can analyze large amounts of data to recognize patterns and adapt over time, constantly learning and adapting from new data.

 ### What is Linear Regression?
 Linear regression is a method in data science and machine learning that helps predict future outcomes by finding a straight-line relationship between two variables.
 The independent variable is the known data, and the dependent variable is what we want to predict.
 This method can be used to make informed guesses about things like sales, age, housing prices, and product costs.